JackalLabs/canine-chain/x/rns/README.md

 canined tx rns buy [name]
 ```
 #### bid
 The `bid` command places a bid for a name.
 The price of the bid is locked up in escrow until either the bid is cancelled or is accepted.
-The owner can accept this bid and the name will be transfered.
+The owner can accept this bid and the name will be transferred.
 ```sh
 canined tx rns bid [name] [price]
 ```